-- · Ultra Short Dated Bond Funds
+- Ultra-short dated bond Funds

-- Corporate Bonds direct, passive and active external management
+- Corporate Bonds direct, passive and active external management (including Short-Dated Bond Funds)

+- Multi Asset Funds

 - Property Funds

 - Equity Funds

-- Multi Asset Funds

-- 7.6.4 There are varying degrees of risks associated with such asset classes and these need comprehensive appreciation.
+- 7.8.4 There are varying degrees of risks associated with such asset classes and these need comprehensive appreciation.
 It is not just credit risk that needs to be understood, but liquidity and interest rate/market risk as well, although these can often be intertwined.
 Any option in which an investor hopes to generate an elevated rate of return will almost always introduce a greater level of risk.
 By carefully considering and understanding the nature of these risks, an informed decision can be taken.
+It is also important to appreciate that there is a myriad of different fund options available, with each having its own particular approach to investing.
+The